-Wells Fargo allows borrowers to access their credit line in several different ways, including online transfer, phone transfer, home equity line of credit checks, or a HELOC credit card that draws directly from the credit line.
+Wells Fargo allows borrowers to access their credit line in several ways, including online transfer, phone transfer, checks, or a HELOC credit card that draws directly from the credit line.

 Other Financing Options

-One awesome benefit, exclusive to Wells Fargo, is their principal-reducing payments during the draw period.
+One fantastic benefit, exclusive to Wells Fargo, is that they offer principal-reducing payments during the draw period.
 As we discussed above, most lenders allocate payments during the draw period first toward the interest.
 This means that more interest is being accrued on the remaining principal.
 With Wells Fargo, borrowers can pay down the principal, which ultimately reduces their interest payments over the course of the credit line.

-Because of their great interest rates and low rate caps, we rated Wells Fargo as the lender with the Best Interest Rates on our list of Best Home Equity Line of Credit Lenders.
+Because of their great interest rates and low rate caps, we rated Wells Fargo as the HELOC lender with the Best Interest Rates.

-Even though U.S. Bank is a younger than the other lenders we discussed, they stand tall in terms of financial strength.
-Their financial strength ratings of A+ (Standard & Poor), A1 (Moody’s), and AA (Fitch) put them near the very top of the financial strength rankings.
+Even though U.S. Bank is a younger company than the other lenders we discussed, they stand tall in terms of financial strength.
+Their financial strength ratings of A+ (Standard & Poor), A1 (Moody’s), and AA (Fitch) put them near the very top of the rankings.

 U.S. Bank offers some of the lowest interest rates of any lender on the list.
-Rates range from 5.2 percent (for the most qualified borrowers) up to 8.6 percent.
+Rates can be as low as 4.05 percent for the most qualified borrowers.
 U.S. Bank offers their best interest rates to borrowers with borrowing limits above $100,000, credit scores above 730, and an LTV below 70 percent.

 How to Access Credit

-U.S. Bank gives its HELOC customers access to their funds through 4 methods – visiting a branch or ATM, writing a check, using a Visa Gold Access Card, or through online banking.
+U.S. Bank gives its HELOC customers access to their funds through four methods: 1) visiting a branch or ATM, 2) writing a check, 3) using a Visa Gold Access Card, or 4) banking online.